marcusleandro/starwarsapi/README.md

 Do a DELETE at /planets/{id}, where {id} is the id of the planet to be deleted.

-## Obs
+## Note

-there is a documentation provided by Swagger at  `/swagger-ui.html`.
+There is a documentation provided by Swagger at  `/swagger-ui.html`.